I AM A

 As a new member of the Society for Health Psychology, you will be automatically enrolled in our main listserv (div38).
 If you are a student, you will also be enrolled in the Society’s student listserv (div38stu).
 A number of other topic-oriented listservs are available here.
 As a member, you are free to raise questions, and benefit from the support and experience of your SfHP colleagues.

 As a Society for Health Psychology member, you’ll receive two division publications:

-The Health Psychologist is the Society’s newsletter; it is e-published three times a year.
-The newsletter regularly includes committee updates, current news, conference information, and clinical and research notices.
+- The Health Psychologist is the Society’s Official Publication; it is e-published three times a year and regularly includes committee updates, current news, conference information, and clinical and research notices.
 The editorial staff welcomes submissions from the membership at large.
-You can find back issues online at: https://div38healthpsychologist.com/.
+Check out the latest issue here!

-SfHP invites outstanding health psychologists to present at the APA Convention each year (read about the upcoming 2017 Convention here), and welcomes symposia or poster submissions from students, early career professionals, seasoned researchers, and clinicians.
+SfHP invites outstanding health psychologists to present at the APA Convention each year, and welcomes symposia or poster submissions from students, early career professionals, seasoned researchers, and clinicians.

 If you have questions, concerns, or if we can serve you better – please let us know.
 You may contact our Division Administrator at any time ([email protected]).
 Thank you for your commitment to the Society for Health Psychology!